 Are Metformin Lawsuit on the Horizon?

 If the FDA does not find unacceptable amounts of NDMA in metformin, that is likely to be the end of the issue.
 I’ve pledged to be an optimist in 2020.
-So I think this is how it is going to turn out.
+So I think this is how it will turn out.
 Hopefully, the FDA is being extra cautious.
 Truth be told, it dropped the ball on NMDA last year.
-But if the levels of NMDA approach what was found in Valsartan or Zantac, my prediction is you are going to see thousands of lawsuits.
+But if the levels of NMDA approach what they found in Valsartan or Zantac, my prediction is you will see thousands of lawsuits.